DominikKanjuh/sscm-ex10-setup/README.md

-# Exercise 10 - Statistical Simulation and Computerintensive Methods (107.330)
+# Setup for Exercise 10 - Statistical Simulation and Computerintensive Methods (107.330)

 This repository contains the setup for running Exercise 10 of the course **Statistical Simulation and Computerintensive Methods (107.330)** locally using Docker and Docker Compose.